-So, if you do any work whatsoever, you will be in Category 2.
+So, if you do any work whatsoever, you will be in Category 2B or 2C.
 This applies whether the work is paid or voluntary, because the need for competence is the same, as is the risk to you and to the reputation of the profession if the work is done badly.
-However, in limited circumstances, you may be able to apply for an exemption from some or all of the requirements at the discretion of the Society.
-Please see section 2.3 of ASP PA-1, Version 1.4.

-A.5 I am a Non-Executive Director (NED), now in Category 2.
+A.5 I am a Non-Executive Director (NED), now in Category 2A.
 How can I meet the Scheme requirements?